emanuelefaja/guide2life/start/introduction.md

 Drawing from a wide range of disciplines, including psychology, philosophy, health sciences, and personal development, Guide2Life offers a structured approach to understanding and optimizing various aspects of your life.
 Whether you're seeking to improve your physical health, build stronger relationships, make better decisions, or find a deeper sense of purpose, this guide will provide you with practical strategies and insights to help you along the way.

-## Rationale.
+## Rationale

 Modern life presents unique challenges for our 200,000-year-old brains.
 Our minds, evolved for a hunter-gatherer lifestyle, must now navigate a world of technological advancements, information overload, and rapid societal changes.

-Many individuals struggle to find proper guidance, relying on trial and error or limited advice to navigate personal and professional challenges.

-Educational systems often fail to provide the necessary life skills for thriving in the face of adversity, building meaningful relationships, and making critical decisions.

-The abundance of self-help resources in the digital age can also lead to confusion and difficulty distinguishing evidence-based advice from opinion or speculation.
+Many individuals struggle to find proper guidance, relying on trial and error to navigate personal and professional challenges.
+Schools teach us maths and geography, but not the art of conversation or how to make critical decisions.
+The abundance of self-help resources in the digital age can also lead to confusion and difficulty distinguishing evidence-based advice from opinion, speculation, and click-bait.

 Guide2Life addresses these challenges by curating and synthesizing the best available evidence from various disciplines.